zahra-abbasi-vault/zahra-abbasi-vault.github.io/_pages/cv.md

   <em>Pooya Fanavaran Kosar (Tehran)</em>
 </p>

-- Machine Learning Engineer and Python Developer
+- Developed object detection and classification models for agricultural sorters with more than 0.98 accuracy
-- Developed and optimized Computer Vision solutions for real-world applications
+- Designed and trained CNN-based classification models for plate and vehicle recognition
-- Proficient in training Deep Learning models for various Computer Vision tasks
+- Contributed to the level-1 ADAS project, by developing solutions for HBA and FCW
-- Experience in working with NVIDIA's recent frameworks
+- Designed and developed software architecture with Gstreamer for the Safe Pedestrian Crosswalk System
-- Developed and deployed a real-time object detection system
+- Developed backend solution for LPR application

 ## Research Interests
 ---